influxdata/telegraf/docs/CONFIGURATION.md

 [extension documentation][CEL ext].

-**Caution** - Errorhandling: Sometimes an expression can be compiled but failed at runtime.
+**Caution** - Errorhandling: Sometimes an expression can be compiled but failes at runtime.
 One example for this is to try to read a non existing field.
 If this happens, the evaluation is aborted, an error is logged and the expression is reported to be `true`, so the metric passes.